lukelbd/vim-scrollwrapped/README.md

 fragment, this often causes the window relative cursor line to change.

-This plugin corrects this annoying behavior. as shown in the below gif.
+This plugin corrects this annoying behavior (see the below gif).
 Even with a tiny window, the cursor does not move up and down during scrolling.
 It only moves when the cursor line is adjusted `j` and `k`.
 Although the cursor sometimes jumps from left to right, owing to vim trying to preserve the column position with scrolling, this is a vast improvement on the default vim scrolling behavior.

 <!-- ![](rec.gif) -->
 <img src="rec.gif" width="600">